Solving Global Challenges (SGC)

 If you are intrigued by any of the following questions, then this session is a great choice:

-- How can we design sustainable cities?
+- How can we design sustainable cities that’s equitable for everyone?

 - What are the most effective poverty alleviation strategies and how do we implement them?